DamarNagara04/juicy_lucy/README.md

 # Juicy Lucy

-Juicy Lucy is my personal project i created in my time studying in Hacktiv8,
+Juicy Lucy is my personal project i created in my time studying in Hacktiv8, I plan to redevelop it or recreate it using Nextjs (app/page) to train my self better also.
+Wether i'll delete this or create new one we'll see..

 ## Installation